KaustubhKumar05/bookstore-demo/readme.md

     - Handle author name using a select
 - Polish
     - Clear filters
-    - Hide pagination if there's only 1 page, UI for no matching records
+    - Hide pagination if there's only 1 page, no results state
+    - UI layout
-- MongoDB for reviews
+- MongoDB for book reviews

+## Day 6
+- Authentication
+- Hosting
+- Unit tests